etcd-io/etcd/etcdctl/README.md

 CHECK PERF checks the performance of the etcd cluster for 60 seconds.
 Running the `check perf` often can create a large keyspace history which can be auto compacted and defragmented using the `--auto-compact` and `--auto-defrag` options as described below.

-Notice that different workload models use different configurations in terms of number of clients and throughtput.
+Notice that different workload models use different configurations in terms of number of clients and throughput.
 Here is the configuration for each load:

 | Load | Number of clients | Number of put requests (requests/sec) |